IMPORTANT UPDATE FOR 2021:

 Economic Injury Disaster Loan (EIDL) grants:

-The initial $10 billion EIDL grant funding ran out quick, so don’t wait to get your EIDL application submitted for $10K grant to help your small business weather this crazy financial storm.
+The initial $10 billion EIDL grant funding ran out quick, but once the renewed EIDL application process is reopened (it isn’t currently) you can submit a request for for a $10K grant to help your small business weather this crazy financial storm.
 Even if you’ve applied for a PPP loan, you can still apply for an EIDL grant, and vice versa.

 Paycheck Protection Program (PPP) loans:

-The initial $350 billion in PPP funding was quickly allocated to approximately 1.6 million American businesses, and the second round of funding will also run out extremely fast.
+The initial $350 billion in PPP funding was quickly allocated to approximately 1.6 million American businesses, and the second round of funding also ran out extremely fast.
+Luckily for small businesses struggling due to COVID-19, the PPP program application deadline has been extended until May 31, 2021.

 HOWEVER, if you haven’t completed your PPP loan application, we urge you do so with all possible dispatch.
 It’s important to get your application submitted ASAP because when your PPP loan is approved, you’re assigned an E-TRAN number that effectively holds that money in reserve for you and counts it as “spent.”
 If you don’t have an approved PPP application and an assigned E-TRAN number, you won’t get your money.